Coronavirus Vaccines: the latest information

 Which priority group are you currently inviting?

-As of 11th February 2021 we are currently inviting those highlighted in red below.
-Those highlighted in green have been done, or almost done:
+As of 8th April 2021 we are currently inviting those highlighted in red below for 1st doses.
+Those highlighted in green have been done, or almost done, and we are working on second doses for groups 1 - 4:

 - Residents in a care home for older adults and their carers